dmacvicar/terraform-provider-libvirt/README.md

 - [Networks](website/docs/r/network.markdown)
 - [Volumes](website/docs/r/volume.html.markdown)

+# Introduction & Goals

+This project exists:

+* To allow teams to get the benefits [Software Defined Infrastructure](https://en.wikipedia.org/wiki/Software-defined_infrastructure) Terraform provides, on top of classical and cheap virtualization infrastructure provided by Linux and [KVM](https://www.linux-kvm.org)
+  This helps in very dynamic [DevOps](https://en.wikipedia.org/wiki/DevOps), Development and Testing activities.
+* To allow for mixing KVM resources with other infrastructure Terraform is able to manage

+What is *NOT* in scope:

+* To support every advanced feature [libvirt](https://libvirt.org/) supports

+  This would make the mapping from terraform complicated and not maintanable.
+See the [How to contribute](CONTRIBUTING.md) section to understand how to approach new features.

 ## Downloading

 Builds for openSUSE, CentOS, Ubuntu, Fedora are created with openSUSE's [OBS](https://build.opensuse.org).
 The build definitions are available for both the [stable](https://build.opensuse.org/package/show/systemsmanagement:terraform/terraform-provider-libvirt) and [master](https://build.opensuse.org/package/show/systemsmanagement:terraform:unstable/terraform-provider-libvirt) branches.